Backstage

 Spotify Backstage is an open platform for building developer portals to create, manage, and explore software from a single UX layer.
 Backstage was originally developed at Spotify as an internal tool and then was open-sourced in 2020.
 Its functionality includes a software catalog, software templates, docs like code, and a variety of plugins that can extend the platform.

-• Growing complexity of engineering organizations.
-Spotify has almost five hundred engineering teams with twenty thousand deployments a day across thousands of microservices.
+Growing complexity of engineering organizations.
+Today’s engineering teams are tasked with new projects and delivering detailed use cases at the fastest ever rate.
 As more high-growth “unicorn” tech companies emerge, there’s an increasing need for tools that help manage this complexity.

-• Rise of developer tools.
+Rise of developer tools.
 There’s been an explosion in developer tools in recent years, because every company is now a software company, and because increasing developer productivity can make a huge impact on a business’s bottom line.
-Developer portals and service catalogs are developer tools — and they also help organize the growing number of developer tools that teams use internally.
+Developer portals and service catalogs help organize the growing number of developer tools that teams use internally.

 Backstage Features — Out of the Box